churris-x/spelunky-2_hd-van-helsing/README.md

 spritesheet converter tool.

-Also to [duivelsgebroed] for his [player character spritesheets] mod which helped understand how the spritesheets work.
+Also to [duivelsgebroed] for his [player character spritesheets] mod which helped me understand how the spritesheets work.

+And finally to [Tzomby] for his work on the [van horsing spritesheet] mod which helped to create the ghost animations.

 All code is under [MIT License].
 This mod is a non-commercial fan project, all original assets belong to [Mossmouth].